 The book begins with an overview of the Mental Capacity Act 2005 and the Court of Protection, before turning to a step-by-step guide through the processes of preparing and making an application, funding and representation issues, preparing for and appearing at hearings, evidence, costs, enforcement and appeals.

 Court of Protection Handbook is comprehensive yet accessible.
 Complex issues are explained clearly and succinctly with the helpful use of tables and diagrams.
-This edition includes new flowcharts on property and affairs, health and welfare and DOLS applications.
-More practical guidance has been provided on facilitating the role of ‘P’ and the role of experts in the Court with contributions from a psychiatrist and an independent consultant nurse.

 The Handbook is supported by courtofprotectionhandbook.com